nmarsollier/viaduct/demoapps/starwars/DEEPDIVE.md

 - `GlobalIDDemoTest.kt` - Tests GlobalID functionality

 The implementation demonstrates how Viaduct's custom directives and batch resolvers enable powerful GraphQL schema capabilities while maintaining optimal performance and clean, understandable code organization.

+All examples shown in this document are representations of actual working code in this demo application.
+More example queries and usage patterns can be found in the [integration tests](src/test/kotlin/viaduct/demoapp/starwars/ResolverIntegrationTest.kt).